Venus Clam Status

 Illustration©R.Swainston/anima.fish

-The decline in biomass can be attributed to ecological change in the estuary; recent harvest volumes in this fishery have been low.
-Observed changes include a doubling of native oyster (O. angasi) biomass between 2016 (4.7kg/m2; Jones and Gardner, 2016) and 2021 (10.0 m2; Keane, 2021), as well as increase in seagrass densities, over key Venus Clam beds.
+Despite a prolonged period of only negligible catches, the most recent 2022 biomass estimate showed a further decline to 10.0 t (95 per cent C.I.
+4.2 t to 12.6 t), which is less than 5% of the peak value.
+The decline in biomass is likely attributed to ecological change in the estuary; recent harvest volumes in this fishery have been low.
+Observed changes include a doubling of native oyster (O. angasi) biomass between 2016 (4.7 kg/m2; Jones and Gardner, 2016) and 2021 (10.0 m2; Keane, 2021), as well as increase in seagrass densities over key Venus Clam beds.
 If high abundances of native oyster and seagrass persist in the estuary, there will be continued negative pressure on Venus Clam stocks.
+The above evidence indicates that the stock is currently in a depleted state.

 Learn more about what each stock status classification means on our Stock Status Classifications Information Page: